skit-ai/tech/_posts/2022-04-24-end-of-utterance-detection.md

 >3.
 If no other party self-selects, the current speaker may continue.

+To identify these TCUs and TRPs, researchers segment the speech into **Inter-Pausal Units (IPUs)**, which are stretches of audio from one speaker without any silence exceeding a stipulated amount(say, 200 ms).
+A voice activity detection(VAD) can detect these IPUs.
+Hence, a turn can be considered as a sequence of IPUs from a speaker, that are not interrupted by IPUs from another speaker.

-To identify TCUs and TRPs, syntactic completion, prosody and non-verbal cues like eye-contact are useful.
+To identify TRPs(turn-yielding cues) and non-TRPs(turn-hlding)cues, many cues such as syntactic completion, prosody and non-verbal cues like eye-contact have been investigated.
+However, it is very complicated to directly detect such cues from the data.
+This problem is compounded by the absence of facial cues in our data.
 End of utterance task can be also defined as the detection of TRPs, i.e. when the user's turn is yielded and the system can start to speak.
 There are a multitude of works done in this regard, that can be divided into three types:

 * Silence-based models.
 The end of the user’s utterance is detected using a VAD.
 A silence duration threshold is used to determine when to take the turn.
 As discussed above, this is too simplistic and can lead to misrecognitions.